IMPORTANT:

 however,

-only protects the assignment of the variable.
-Fields of theconst
+constonly protects the assignment of the variable.
+Fields of theconstwill not be protected (similar toconstinC):1

 2const MY_OBJECT = {'key': 'value'};